Michael Jackson's Vision: Intros

-Michael Jackson's Vision is the second Jackson DVD to feature animation intros to all of the videos (the other being HIStory on Film).
+Michael Jackson's Vision is the second DVD release by Jackson to feature animation intros to all of the videos (the other being HIStory on Film, Volume II).
 For discs one and two, before each video begins, a short introduction, which features a short animated clip of the video, is shown revealing the title.
-The bonus disc just reveals the title and a clip is not shown.
+The bonus disc just reveals the title and no clip is shown.